IBM/max-model-prediction-os/index.md

    ![Test embedded sample application](https://github.com/IBM/max-model-prediction-os/raw/master/doc/images/view_od_sample_app.png)

-Skip to the [lab summary](#summary) or review the instructions in the next section to learn how to deploy another model-serving microservice using the OpenShift Container Platform CLI.
+This completes the first module.
+In the next module you will deploy another model-serving microservice using the OpenShift Container Platform CLI.

 ---

 ### Deploy using the CLI

-In this section you will deploy the [image caption generator deep learning microservice](https://developer.ibm.com/exchanges/models/all/max-image-caption-generator/) on Red Hat OpenShift using the OpenShift Container Platform CLI (`oc`).
+In this module you will deploy the [image caption generator deep learning microservice](https://developer.ibm.com/exchanges/models/all/max-image-caption-generator/) on Red Hat OpenShift using the OpenShift Container Platform CLI (`oc`).
 This microservice analyzes the content of a picture and generates captions that describe the image, enabling you to build applications ([like this demo application](http://max-image-caption-generator-web-app.mybluemix.net/) - screen capture below) that automatically annotate user-provided content.

 ![Image Caption Generator sample app teaser](https://github.com/IBM/max-model-prediction-os/raw/master/doc/images/img_caption_sample_app.png)

 You can find the source code for the microservice in [this GitHub repository](https://github.com/IBM/MAX-Image-Caption-Generator) and the demo application source code in [this GitHub repository](https://github.com/IBM/MAX-Image-Caption-Generator-Web-App).

 #### Setup

-1. Open https://labs.cognitiveclass.ai/tools/theiaopenshift/.
-If required, log in.

 1. Open a new terminal window (**Terminal** > **New Terminal**).